Understanding Cancer at the Molecular Level

 Learning Objectives

-By the end of this session participants will: Understand the molecular basis of cancer
+• Understand the molecular basis of cancer and genomic drivers.

-Identify key cancer-driving molecules
+• Identify key cancer-driving molecules (oncogenes vs. tumor suppressors).

-Recognize the role of biomarkers in diagnosis
+• Recognize the role of circulating, genetic, and protein biomarkers in diagnosis.

-Explore targeted therapies and immunotherapy
+• Explore targeted therapies and modern cellular immunotherapies.

-Appreciate the future of precision oncology
+• Appreciate the clinical utility and future directions of precision oncology.

 The Global Cancer Burden